Welcome to Netivot’s Middle School.

 Netivot HaTorah’s Middle School offers a stimulating and comprehensive Limudei Kodesh program/curriculum as well as a first-rate, challenging general studies program which nurtures our Middle School students and prepares them for high school.

-In Jewish Studies we incorporate several essential components which provide our student’s with a foundation for continued Torah study at higher levels, all while creating a meaningful and relevant middle-school learning experience.
+In Jewish Studies we incorporate several essential components which provide our students with a foundation for continued Torah study at higher levels, all while creating a meaningful and relevant middle-school learning experience.
 Our caring, professional staff, comprised of North American and Israeli certified teachers, creates a warm and supportive environment in the classroom.
 Through ongoing commitment in Ivrit B’Ivrit, our intensive Hebrew language program, Middle School students continue to acquire and really begin implementing the Hebrew language skills necessary to study our sacred texts.
-Our curriculum encompasses Chumash, Navi, Mishna and Talmud, Jewish laws and customs, and daily Tefillah.
+Our curriculum encompasses Chumash, Navi, Mishna and Talmud, Halacha (Jewish law), and daily Tefillah.

-Netivot HaTorah’s Middle School follows the Ontario Ministry of Education guidelines, and employs teachers certified by the Ontario College of Teachers, providing a first rate general studies curriculum.
-Our Middle School teachers are skilled and caring, their lessons are challenging, and committed is to prepare our students for the future.
-This year we are introducing a coding course in Grade 7, as part of our commitment focus on STEM learning, and an optional Jewish History course to help our students better understand their own Jewish identities.
+Netivot HaTorah’s Middle School follows the Ontario Ministry of Education guidelines in General Studies, and employs teachers certified by the Ontario College of Teachers, providing a first rate general studies curriculum.
+Our Middle School teachers are skilled and caring, their lessons are challenging, and committed to prepare our students for the future.
+This year we are introducing a coding course in Grade 7, as part of our focus on STEAM learning, and an optional Jewish History course to help our students better understand their own Jewish identities.
 Our students have discovery opportunities in science labs, explore through the use of technology as well as creative arts projects that have relevance to their daily lives and inspire them as learners and as individuals.

 Clubs: